Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 - The combined points per game average of the two teams, 50.3, is 3.7 points fewer than Saturday's over/under.

-- The 69.7 points per game these two squads have allowed their opponents to score this season are 15.7 more than the 54 total in this contest.
+- This contest's total is 15.7 points lower than the 69.7 these two squads combine to give up per game in 2021.

-- The average total in Cowboys games this season is 48.8, 5.2 points fewer than Saturday's total of 54 .
+- The Cowboys and their opponents score an average of 48.8 points per game, 5.2 fewer than Saturday's total.

-- The 54-point total for this game is 2.0 points below the 56.0 points per game average total in Huskies games this season.
+- The 56.0 PPG average total in Huskies games this season is 2.0 points more than this game's over/under.

 Wyoming Stats and Trends

-- Thus far this season Wyoming has one win against the spread.
+- So far this year Wyoming has one win against the spread.

 - The Cowboys rack up 118.5 fewer yards per game (373.3) than the Huskies allow per matchup (491.8).